Botii/Simulating-GPS-spoofing-attack/README.md

     takeoff 10
     ```
 6. **Run the Spoof Script:**
-    - Open a new terminal and execute the spoofing script found in the first implementation folder.
+    - Open a new terminal and execute the spoofing script spoofingScripts/FirstImplementation/noController.py.

-> **Note:** To run the first implementation with a controller, please run the spoofing script that does not require a controller in step 6.
+> **Note:** To run the first implementation with a controller, please run spoofingScripts/FirstImplementation/withController.py.

 ### Auto Mission Experiment